stereolabs/zed-hub-examples/tutorials/tutorial_08_mqtt_subscriber/README.md

 Then to run your app :
 ```
-./app_executable
+./ZED_Hub_Tutorial_8
 ```

 ## What you should see after deployment

 The app subscribes to the MQTT topic where the MQTT Publisher Tutorial publishes: `/v1/local_network/my_custom_data`.
 A log is published each time a message is received.

 ![](./images/logs.png " ")

 ## Code overview
-The app must be **init** to be connected to the local Brocker.
+The app must be **init** to be connected to the local Broker.
 The app subscribes to the topic `/v1/local_network/my_custom_data` composed of the topic prefix `/v1/local_network` and the topic name `my_custom_data`.
 When a message is received the callback `onDataReceived` is triggered.